elisereynolds44/project-c-take-2/README.md

 Also, if you are curious I have included some photos of my nephew in my project!
 His name is Theodore!!!!!

+## Feedback Exchange

+To make the budget simulation more realistic for different household types, I expanded the housing options in the "Would You Survive" game tab:
+- Added 2 new housing choices for families:
+  - 3 BR Outside City Center (Family Option)
+  - 3 BR In City Center (Family Option)
+- Updated the logic to properly handle these new dropdown values and get the corresponding price data

+Also, to better reflect the cost of groceries for a typical 3-person household, I revised the logic i the "Would You Survive" tab:
+- Added quantity multipliers to each grocery item in the budget simulation to more accurately simulate what a 3-person family might consume in a month.
+- updated all grocery option mappings (basic, protein, full) to include both the item name and an estimated monthly quantity.
+- Adjusted the calculation logic from a simple sum() to a weighted total using item quantity x unit price